Teams integration to improve coordination and collaboration of front line workers

 WHY It is easier, quickier, and better organized to keep all communication in a single environment

-With these established, the scenario is fully fleshed out and exemplifies the scope of Teams and increased breadth with the integration of additional apps.
-The final user flow for a member of the flight crew is as follows:
+Referring back to the guidelines, we created a scenario that exemplifies the scope of Teams and increased breadth with the integration of additional apps.
+This user flow begins with a member of the flight crew and following them through completion of the boarding process.

 Clickable prototype of the flight crew member flow